Saturday, September 21, 2013

 In 2012, Randy Csehy, former prosecutor for the Fulton County, Georgia D.A.'s office was charged with possession with intent to distribute methamphetamine and ecstasy and two counts of possession of a firearm during the commission of a felon.
 Csehy represented the state in the case against the Flenorys and BMF.

-On April 22, Demetrius submitted a similar request for compassionate release from the Oregon facility in which he was detained through Birmingham attorney Wade Fink.
+On April 22, 2020, Demetrius submitted a similar request for compassionate release from the Oregon facility in which he was detained through Birmingham attorney Wade Fink.
 However, U.S. District Judge David Lawson denied the application pending further review.
 Prosecutors, including Assistant U.S. Attorney Dawn Ison argued against the elder Flenory's release, citing various prison infractions, including: drug use; and possessing a cell phone and an illegal razor blade, resulting in his temporary placement in solitary confinement.
-Demetrius is currently scheduled to be released on October 31, 2031.

 Big Meech and Slim Thugg